geogardenclub/geogardenclub.github.io/docs/admin-guide/feature-management/activities.md

 Activities provide a user-facing view of community interactions via the [Activity Insight Widget](../../user-guide/insights).

+### Count Activities

+This admin command allows you to know how many activities are in the system.

+### Delete Old Activities

+This admin command will delete old Activities.
+It is a shortcut to rebuilding all the Activities.
+You should periodically remove the old Activities from the system, as only the last 30 days of Activities are actually needed in the system.

+### Rebuild Activities

 This admin command allows you to rebuild the underlying Activities collection.
 There are two situations in which you might want to do this:

-1. You can changed the way Activities are created, and want to rebuild the Activities collection to correspond to this.
+1. You have changed the way Activities are created, and want to rebuild the Activities collection to correspond to this.

 2. You want to reduce the number of documents in the Activities collection.
 Only the last 30 days of Activities are actually needed in the system.
 So, periodically, it is good to rebuild the collection in order to (essentially) garbage collect the no-longer-needed Activity documents.